Chapter 14.10

 14.10.070 International Residential Code adopted.

-The 2018 Edition of the International Residential Code, as published by the International Code Council, Inc., and as adopted by the State Building Code Council in Chapter 51-51 WAC, including Appendix F, Radon Control Methods, Appendix J, Existing Buildings and Structures, Appendix Chapter Q, Tiny Homes, Appendix U, Dwelling Unit Fire Sprinkler Systems, Appendix T, Solar-Ready Provisions, Appendix V, Fire Sprinklers, and excluding Chapters 1, 11, 25 through 43, is hereby adopted by reference, together with the amendments set forth in this section.
-The Construction Administrative Code, as set forth in Chapter 14.05 NPMC, shall be used in place of IRC Chapter 1, Administration.
+The 2021 Edition of the International Residential Code, as published by the International Code Council, Inc., and as adopted by the State Building Code Council in Chapter 51-51 WAC, including Appendix F, Radon Control Methods, Appendix J, Existing Buildings and Structures, Appendix Chapter Q, Tiny Homes, Appendix U, Dwelling Unit Fire Sprinkler Systems, Appendix T, Solar-Ready Provisions, Appendix AWV, Fire Sprinklers, and excluding Chapters 1, 11, 25 through 43, is hereby adopted by reference, together with the amendments set forth in this section.
+In addition, single-story R-3 occupancies, not exceeding 1,500 square feet in area, shall not be required to comply with Appendices U and V. The Construction Administrative Code, as set forth in Chapter 14.05 NPMC, shall be used in place of IRC Chapter 1, Administration.

 (1) Energy code requirements are regulated by Chapter 51-11R WAC as adopted and amended in NPMC 14.10.130.